anna0625/AnnaNotes/mixednotes/git.md

 * Please, commit your changes or stash them before you can merge.
 Aborting

-Here is a solution that it would be helpful.
+Here is a solution that would be helpful.
 ```git
 % git stash
 % git pull